Jamie Hayter

-Paige Wooding (born 23 April 1995) better known by the ring name Jamie Hayter is an English professional wrestler who is signed to All Elite Wrestling (AEW), where she is the current AEW Women's World Champion in her first reign.
+Paige Wooding (born 23 April 1995), better known by her ring name Jamie Hayter, is an English professional wrestler.
+She is signed to AEW, where she is a one-time AEW Women's World Champion.

-Prior to signing with AEW, she had wrestled primarily internationally, including in England's Revolution Pro Wrestling (RevPro), where she is a former RevPro British Women's Champion, and Japan's World Wonder Ring Stardom (Stardom), where she is a former SWA World Champion and a former Goddess of Stardom Champion (with Bea Priestley).
+Hayter has also wrestled internationally with stints in England's RevPro, where she became a two-time RevPro British Women's Champion, and Japan's Stardom, where she became a one-time SWA World Champion and a one-time Goddesses of Stardom Champion (alongside Bea Priestley).

+Early life

+Paige Wooding was born in Eastleigh on 23 April 1995.
+She grew up in nearby Southampton.

 Professional wrestling career

-Independent circuit (2015–2020)
+Early career (2015–2019)

-In 2017, Hayter participated in the Pro Wrestling Chaos company in the tournament to crown the first Maiden of Chaos Champion after defeating Dahlia Black in the quarterfinals and was eliminated in the final against Martina.
-On 4 October 2018 Hayter defeat Ayesha Raymond to win the WWW Women's Championship.
+Wooding made her debut on 2 May 2015, adopting the ring name Jamie Hayter and losing to Jinny Couture.
+In 2017, she wrestled for Pro Wrestling Chaos in the tournament to crown the first Maiden of Chaos Champion; after defeating Dahlia Black in the quarterfinals, she was eliminated by Martina in the final.
+On 4 October 2018, Hayter defeat Ayesha Raymond to win the WWW Women's Championship.

-In November 2018, Jamie competed in Pro Wrestling Eve's annual tournament event named "She-1", a round robin block tournament which is styled after New Japan Pro Wrestling's G1 tournament.
+In November 2018, Hayter competed in Pro Wrestling Eve's annual tournament event named "She-1", a round robin block tournament which is styled after New Japan Pro Wrestling's G1 tournament.
 Hayter became the "Ace of Eve" after defeating Toni Storm and Kris Wolf in the finals.